Arunkumar-MS/calorieTracking/README.md

 ### Below are the stpes help you to run BE API,FE web app, E2E test and unit tests

 #### How take code to local
-- Goto termial and paste below clone command
+- Goto terminal and paste below clone command
     ```sh
     git@git.toptal.com:screening/Arunkumar.git
     ```